 The day passed in a series of cat and mouse fights.
 The commies formed a line in front of Parliament pushing people down the streets.
 At some point, it seemed to me, they casually swapped their position with the riot police.
 One man bawled: “It’s the ultimate treachery.”

-Twenty-four hours ago I thought Greece looked like one organized mass waiting and fighting out the collapse of an unpopular leader.
-That’ll teach me to historicize on the spot.
-Nevertheless, this will happen again—clearly the EU’s cash isn’t going to end this, and now there’s a death for someone to avenge.
+24 hours ago, I thought Greece looked like one organised mass waiting and fighting out the collapse of an unpopular leader.
+That’ll teach me to historicise on the spot.
+Nevertheless, this will happen again, clearly the EU’s cash isn’t going to end this and now there’s a death for someone to avenge.

 WORDS: ALEX MILLER